Snapr/javascript-fx/README.md

 * Create custom photo filters with advanced layering, blend modes, grading, & masking.
 * Include editable, fully styled, text in your designs.
 * Create stickers packs & build a UI for adding stickers to an image

+### 1.1 Examples in the wild

+You can see a number of apps built off the Snapr platform at [apps.sna.pr](http://apps.sna.pr)

 2. API's